Scalable Spatial Stream Network (S3N) Models: Discussion

 Another direction for future work is to extend S3Ns to non-Gaussian distributions such as binomial, Poisson, zero-inflated Poisson, and negative binomial.
 This would better adapt S3Ns for modeling ecological count data.
 The adaptation of scalable spatial processes to generalized linear models is very recent.
 To our knowledge, \cite{Finley2022_spNNGP} developed the first and only NNGP application to use a non-Gaussian distribution, specifically the binomial distribution.
 Fixed-rank kriging, another approach to scalable spatial processes, only became adapted for non-Gaussian distributions in 2024 \citep{Sainsbury2024_FRK}.

-It is also worth investigating the performance of different orderings of the point locations in defining the nearest neighbors.
+We are also investigating the performance of different orderings of the point locations in defining the nearest neighbors.
 Under the full model without the nearest-neighbor approximation, the ordering does not matter.
 However, under the nearest-neighbor approximation, nearest neighbors are chosen only among the earlier points in the ordering, so the quality of the nearest-neighbor approximation depends on the index assigned to the locations \citep{Guinness2018_Permutation}.
 Future work should compare a few methods empirically and also explore theoretical arguments for using one method versus another.

 Currently the slowest step in the current S3N implementation is computing the pairwise distances among observation points for estimation and prediction, and between prediction and observation points for prediction.
-This step can be made more efficient by using depth-first and breadth-first searches to first compute distances for the closest points and stop once the desired number of neighbors have been identified.
-In the future there are plans to make this change and to rewrite the code to minimize or eliminate use of \texttt{tidyverse} in favor of base R and C.
+This computational cost can be greatly reduced by using efficient search algorithms and implementing the code in C++.
+We plan to release this update soon.

 Thus far, we have applied the S3N model to the nearest-neighbor process to the responses, not the latent process which excludes the independent variance.
 This functionality could easily be added and is desirable if the independent variance is thought to arise solely from measurement error.
 While the computational savings over the full SSN model will not be as great for the latent process as for the response process, this option would enable users to make predictions at the latent level instead of the response level if they prefer.